Snitkin-Lab-Umich/funQCD/README.md

 ```

 ### 3) profile/config.yaml
 This file contains the options for running snakemake.
 The most important section to change is `slurm_account`, which needs to match an account that can submit jobs to the Great Lakes HPC cluster.
 If you changed the location of the funqcd_lib above, you'll need to change the directories bound via singularity in this file as well.
-You can set also limits on the resources funQCD will attempt to use here.
+You can also set limits on the resources funQCD will attempt to use here.
 For example, adding the line `resources: mem_mb=40000` will limit all jobs to ~40G of memory.

-## Quick start
+## Running funQCD

-### Run funQCD on a set of samples.

-> Preview the steps in funQCD by performing a dryrun of the pipeline.
+> First, perform a dry run of funQCD by running the following command.
+This will show the steps and commands that funQCD will execute in the real run, without actually executing anything.

 ```